itk-dev-rpa/OpenOrchestrator-docs/index.md

 - Constants
 - Credentials

-Administrators uses an app 'Orchestrator' to control and view the data in the database, and another app 'Scheduler' runs on the worker machines reading the data from the database.
+Administrators uses an app named 'Orchestrator' to control and view the data in the database, and another app named 'Scheduler' runs on the worker machines reading the data from the database and launches processes as needed.

 With this simple setup it's theoretically possible to have an unlimited number of administrators and worker machines, with the ability to add and remove them as needed.